embrekmani/next-basis/README.md

 # next-basis

 `next-basis` is a basic template for quickly scaffolding a new next.js project, custom developed to suit my personal workflow.
 It contains a basic structure for a project and for some commonly used components and utilties.
 It also serves as a style and formatting guide to help maintain consistency between projects.
+This project is constantly evolving as I grow as a developer.

 ## technology